 If you want to hire a freelance UI designer, expect to pay $50-150 per hour.
 On average, the salaries of UI designers tend to be lower than the salaries of UI/UX designers or product designers.

-If you have a restricted budget, try hiring a designer remotely.
+If you have a restricted budget, try hiring user interface designer remotely.
 When you are hiring a designer from another country, the prices can get 5-10 times lower.
 Here are some approximate rates from different countries in Europe, Asia, Africa, and the Americas.